 What is a QBASIC statement/command?

-A command or instructions in a QBASIC is called a statement.
-Some are executable commands while some are non-executable commands.
+A command or instructions in a QBASIC program is called a statement.
+Some are commands are executable while some are non-executable commands.
 Executable statements are those that have a specific action while non-executable are the one which is used to specify arguments, initial value or provide characteristics to a data

 Since we now know the meaning of external commands, let us see some of the External QBASIC Commands.